custom-cards/flex-table-card/docs/config-ref.md

 <!--|&nbsp;&lt;content&gt; |          | **required**  | see in `column contents` below, one of those must exist! -->

 *Use `modify` with _caution_ and on your own risk only.
 This will directly execute code using `eval()`, which is by definition a safety risk.
 Especially avoid processing any third party APIs / contents with `flex-table-card` using the `modify` parameter, *only apply this parameter, if you are 100% sure about the contents and origin of the data.*
+Apart from that `modify` is very powerful, see [advanced cell formatting](https://github.com/custom-cards/flex-table-card/blob/master/docs/example-cfg-advanced-cell-formatting.md).

 ***`columns` (content) options (2nd level): column (cell) content definition, one required and mutually exclusive***